Skip to content

 Location: 100 Humboldt Ave., Sausalito (next to the ferry terminal)

-Programs: Ages 8–18.
+Programs: Ages 5–18.
 Summer camp and fall/spring after-school programs for beginner and intermediate sailors.
-Learn to race and race teams.
-Tamalpais and Marin Catholic high school sailing teams. •
+Year-round race teams.
+Tamalpais and Marin Catholic high school sailing teams.
+Visit sausalitoyachtclub.org for more information. •

 Sequoia YC (Redwood City)